SchmidtJu/Exercise-6-CI/README.md

 7. Try to build a workflow based on the sample file bellow
 8. Optional: Try to add a valid kubernetes deployment file for the app. it should expose the docker port 9000 to an ingress on port 80.

+## 2. Reimplement it with Jenkins (optional)

+1. Create a docker instance with jenkins and install the blue origin template
+2. Try to reimplement the build with a JENKINSFILE

 ## Template for Workflow in Step 7